Not all breast milk is created equal

 - Fresh beef or lamb daily, always consumed with the fat – preferably 100% grass-fed

-- 2 tablespoons coconut oil daily, used in cooking or smoothies, etc.
+- 2 tablespoons coconut oil daily, used in cooking or smoothies, etc. We recommend organic cold-pressed coconut oils such as Artisana, Garden of Life and Barlean’s.

 - Lacto-fermented condiments and beverages – such as sauerkraut and beet kvass